On the bias, risk and consistency of sample means in multi-armed bandits

 By comparing the above bound with the bound~\eqref{eq::Russo_bound_on_l2} of \cite{russo2016controlling}, we can notice that our bound \eqref{eq::adap_risk} under the fully adaptive setting only suffers a multiplicative normalization term which is of order $\log\log N_{\kappa}(\tau)$.
 Also, for a fixed target, the following example demonstrates that, in general, the bound~\eqref{eq::adap_risk} cannot be improved upon, aside from constants.

 \begin{example}[Example~\ref{eg::lil_stopping} revisited] In the same setting of Example~\ref{eg::lil_stopping}, we further assume that each arm has a normal distribution variance $\sigma_k^2$.
-Then, from the definition of the stopping time $\Tau_b$ and the bound~\eqref{eq::adap_risk}, we have following upper and lower bounds on the normalized $\ell_2$ risk for a fixed target.
+Then, from the definition of the stopping time $\Tau_b$ and the bound~\eqref{eq::adap_risk}, we obtain the following upper and lower bounds on the normalized $\ell_2$ risk for a fixed target:

-in which upper and lower bounds are matched to each other up to a constant factor. \end{example}
+where the upper and lower bounds match up to a constant factor. \end{example}

 The proof of Theorem~\ref{thm::bounds_in_fully_adap} in Appendix~\ref{subSec::Proof_of_second_them} relies on the following deviation inequality for the normalized Bregman divergence loss, along with the Donsker-Varadhan variational representation of the KL divergence.